-The anatomy lab is where students interact with their first patients and greatest teachers, their cadavers.
-All of the cadavers at our school were bequeathed to the Robert Wood Johnson Medical School Anatomical Association.
+The anatomy lab is where students interact with their first patients and greatest teachers: their cadavers.
+Cadaver donors must be treated with the same dignity and respect afforded to living patients.
+All of the cadavers at our school are procured through ethical and legal means, with bequeathal to our Anatomical Association.
 It may be comforting to know that our donors made a conscious choice to donate their bodies for the express purpose of medical education, which is truly the ultimate gift.
 The people who donate their bodies to this program are all residents of New Jersey.
-Be mindful that our donors were family members and friends of the people living in our State and that the relatives of our donors have entrusted their loved one's body to our care prior to final cremation.
+Be mindful that our donors were family members and friends of people living in our state and that the relatives of our donors have entrusted their loved ones' bodies to our care before final cremation.